ZettaAI/zetta_utils/docs/source/index.rst

     $ curl -fsSL https://deb.nodesource.com/setup_16.x | sudo -E bash -
     $ sudo apt install -y nodejs

+Depending on your system, you may need to install severqal other non-python dependencies.
+Please refer to the provided `Dockerfiles <https://github.com/ZettaAI/zetta_utils/tree/main/docker>`_ for the comprehensive setup process.

 The next steps will get you up and running in no time: